Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh thin films: Discussion

-The main result is shown on Fig.~\ref{Fig:calculation_results} where we plot calculation results (lines) along with the data (dots) for three initial temperatures.
+The main result is shown in Fig.~\ref{Fig:calculation_results}(b) where we plot the calculation results (lines) along with the data (dots) for three initial temperatures.
 The experimental SAW amplitudes are vertically scaled so that they coincide with the calculations in the region $J<J_T$.
-This yields different scaling factors $p=(\Delta R_s/R)/(\varepsilon s)$ for different initial phases: $p_{\text{AFM}}=0.037$ and $p_{\text{FM}}=0.02$ where we use the estimated value $s\approx0.07$.
-The scaling factors account for the possible difference in effective photoelastic constant as well as the change of complex refractive index \cite{Mogunov_photoelast} and attenuation of the SAW amplitude upon propagation for $t$=3~ns.
-Note that the relation $p_{\text{AFM}}/p_{\text{FM}}\approx2$ accounts for the difference in signal amplitude drop at 430~K between photoelastic (8~times, Figs.~\ref{Fig:Photoelastic_result}(d) and (f)) and interferometric (4~times, Figs~\ref{Fig:Inteferometry_results}(b) and (c)) measurements.
+This yields different scaling factors $p=(\Delta R_s/R)/(\varepsilon_{xx}^{SAW})$ for the different initial phases: $p_{\text{AFM}}=0.35$ and $p_{\text{FM}}=0.21$.
+The scaling factors account for the possible difference in the effective photoelastic constant, as well as the change in the complex refractive index \cite{Mogunov_photoelast} and the attenuation of the SAW amplitude upon propagation for $t$=3~ns.
+Note that the relation $p_{\text{AFM}}/p_{\text{FM}}\approx1.7$ accounts for the difference in the signal amplitude drop at 430~K between photoelastic (8~times, Figs.~\ref{Fig:Photoelastic_result}(d) and (f)) and interferometric (4~times, Figs~\ref{Fig:Inteferometry_results}(b) and (c)) measurements.

-The calculations are based on thermodynamic parameters of FeRh meaning that they assume thermalization of the excited sample volume.
-The calculation describes qualitatively the main observed features of $T_0$- and $J$-dependencies as well as captures general shape of the $\varepsilon(J,T_0)$ curves.
-The value of $\varepsilon_{PT}$ in our calculations is $4.8\times10^{-3}$ which is close to the lattice change in $z$ direction in FeRh/MgO films $6\times10^{-3}$ \cite{Mattern_8ps}.
-With our calculations we uncovered the reason for large SAW amplitude in AFM phase of FeRh: the large contribution from PIPT enhances the SAW amplitude in AFM phase by a factor of 5, which can be clearly seen in Fig.~\ref{Fig:calculation_results} by comparing solid and dashed lines.
-Therefore the laser-generated SAW amplitude in FeRh is primarily defined by the AFM-FM phase transition contribution which makes possible the tuning of SAW by controlling the phase of FeRh.
-Finally, the total in-plane strain amplitude of laser-generated SAWs in FeRh reaching $\varepsilon s=4.4\times10^{-4}$ which is high enough to show acoustic nonlinearities upon propagation in MgO \cite{Maris_soliton_MgO}.
+The calculations are based on the thermodynamic parameters of FeRh, which means that they assume thermalization of the excited sample volume.
+The calculations describe the main observed features of the $T_0$- and $J$-dependencies qualitatively and capture the general shape of the $\varepsilon(J,T_0)$ curves.
+The value of $\varepsilon_{PT}$ in our calculations is $8.9\times10^{-3}$, which is close to the lattice change in the $z$ direction in the FeRh/MgO films of $6\times10^{-3}$ \cite{Mattern_8ps}.
+With our calculations, we have uncovered the reason for the large SAW amplitude in the AFM phase of FeRh: the large contribution from PIPT enhances the SAW amplitude in the AFM phase by a factor of 5, which can be clearly seen in Fig.~\ref{Fig:calculation_results}(b) by comparing the solid and dashed lines.
+Therefore, the laser-generated SAW amplitude in FeRh is primarily defined by the AFM-FM phase transition contribution, which makes possible the tuning of the SAW amplitude by controlling the phase of FeRh.